joeldodich/zubridge/packages/electron/docs/getting-started.md

 For more detailed information about the API:

+- [How It Works](./how-it-works.md) - Detailed explanation of how Zubridge manages state synchronization
 - [API Reference](./api-reference.md) - Complete reference for all API functions and types
 - [Main Process](./main-process.md) - Detailed guide for using Zubridge in the main process
 - [Renderer Process](./renderer-process.md) - Detailed guide for using Zubridge in the renderer process